SevenSeas-Tech/dem-ensino/README.md

 * September 2022 - Finished designing the database the documentation can be found [here](https://github.com/SevenSeas-Tech/demen-backend/blob/main/DATABASE.MD).

-* September 2022 - After tryind (and failing) to continue the development after several months, I've decided to re-do the project.
+* September 2022 - After trying (and failing) to continue the development after several months, I've decided to re-do the project.
 Not the code, but the documentation.
 Restarting without a good doc made my life miserable, so I'll only go back to coding after the project design is ready.

-* November 2021 - I thought about using monorepo, but I changed my mind.
+* November 2021 - I thought about using monorepo, but I've changed my mind.
 A monorepo would add an unecessary level of complexity.
 So the application, thus, the code is split in several repositories.

   ## Backend